Gerardoj09/bikesharing/README.md

 ![Additional1](https://user-images.githubusercontent.com/88596274/148622215-1aaefe8d-3003-4aef-8672-0bf982ca97d2.png)

-### According to this further analysis, the horizontal bar graph shows an overall higher male demand od this bake-sharing service while the female demand is almost a third part of the first.
+### According to this further analysis, the horizontal bar graph shows an overall higher male demand of this bike-sharing service while the female demand is almost a third part of the first.
 ### This makes sense in the map which shows a greater usage overall the city.

 ## Tableau Public link